 Finally, the pricing I would say it was reasonable seeing as it’s based in Central London and there tend to range around that price.
 I definitely recommend this place to be checked this place out if you’re around Oxford Circus, Bond Street area.

-Food: 4 out of 5 (price usually tends to add up to £30 or more depending how much you order)
+Food: 7.5/10 (price usually tends to add up to £30 or more depending on how much you order)

 Coming here in a pair or group is probably ideal spot for a social gathering.